 These practices speak of work philosophy and can have a great impact not only on agile and efficient software development but also on the development costs and sustainability of the organizations that carry them out, as well as on their scalability.

 The implementation of Shift-Left and Shift-Right Testing implies changes that are not always easy to carry out, but that can bring excellent results.
 Therefore, we see it as extremely necessary in a society that is undergoing an accelerated digital transformation, which requires quality software for medicine, education, the world of work, and all areas of people’s lives.

-In this line, Sofia Palamarchuk, member of Abstracta’s Board of Directors and CEO of Apptim expressed: “Agile practices, including TDD, BDD, and CI/CD, promote the idea of Shift-Left Testing, making testing participate in the software construction process in an early and more involved way.
+In this line, Sofia Palamarchuk, member of Abstracta’s Board of Directors and CEO of Apptim expressed: “Agile practices, including Test Driven Development (TDD), Behavior Driven Development (BDD), and Continuous Integration (CI)/Continuous Delivery (CD), promote the idea of shifting left (meaning conducting Shift-Left tests), enabling testing to participate in the software construction process in an early and more involved way.
 Making this change modifies the vision of testing: instead of traditional quality control, it becomes Quality Engineering.”

 Although this is not something new at all, we believe that it is important not to leave this topic aside and to continue having this kind of exchanges and conversations with clients and partners, in order to make the ways of working and processes clearer and more efficient.

 We will review the definitions of Shift-Left Testing and Shift-Right Testing, with Matias Fornara, leader of Abstracta’s Test Automation hub, to understand why we say they are ways of working that seem so antagonistic but can actually complement each other to achieve better results.

 What is Shift-Left Testing?